 As you’ve discovered, they are not aggressive but I suppose one would sting a child if they picked it up or stepped on it.

-No strong control is necessary but you can soak the bank with water to kill any that are in the earth.
+No strong control is necessary.
+They are excellent pollinators.
 Plant ivy on the bank to discourage them for next year.

 For more information visit “Ground Nesting Bees and Wasps” factsheet from Ohio State University.